Grants for Good Places

 Grant Program Guidelines

 Important information regarding the application process and funding eligibility.
-Last updated March 2026.
+Last updated July 2026.

 You need a detailed budget to apply.
 Using the example budget for guidance, complete your own version of the budget template and attach it to your application.